Your legal or primary name is the name you use on official documentation.

 See the following list of acceptable documentation to see what documentation is required for your request.

-Your driver's licence is not considered a legal document for this purpose.
+A driver's licence, commemorative birth/marriage certificates or birth extracts are not considered a legal document for this purpose.

 Change of name request | Documentation required |